TL;DR (Quick-Answer Box)

 Instructions

-• In a small bowl, combine the black pepper, salt, cayenne pepper, and mustard.
-Add 1 tablespoon of the oil and stir to mix well.
+• In a small bowl, combine the 1 tablespoon freshly ground black pepper, 1/2 teaspoon kosher salt, pinch of cayenne pepper, and 1 teaspoon Dijon mustard.
+Add 1 tablespoon of the olive oil and stir to mix well.

 • Rub the chops on both sides with the spice mix.
 If desired, place the chops on a plate, cover, and refrigerate for up to 1 day (remove the chops from the refrigerator about 30 minutes before roasting).